Platt College's New Campus as of September 12, 2022

 II.
 Standardized Assessments

 Standardized assessments are administered within each of the core nursing courses.
 The standardized assessment system used by The School of Nursing at Platt College is the Assessment Technology Institute, LLC (ATI).
 This comprehensive assessment and review program provides a way for students to prepare for the NCLEX-RN throughout their entire nursing education.
 Exams within the core nursing courses identified below are worth 50% of the course grade.
-ATI assessments in nursing core courses are integrated into the course grade at a weight of 20%.
+ATI assessments in nursing core courses are integrated into the course grade at a weight of 10% (effective for the winter quarter 2021).

 Critical Thinking Entrance Assessment – during new student orientation.
 An inability to achieve a Proficiency Level on this standardized assessment will not impact a student's ability to progress in the curriculum or graduate.

-Nutrition – NSG 420 - This assessment is traken twice during this course-once in the beginning of the course and once toward the end of the course.
+Students enrolled before July 1, 2018- The Nutrition ATI will be taken in NSG 420-This assessment is taken twice during this course-once in the beginning of the course and once toward the end of the course.

 Purpose of Assessment

 The purpose of the assessments is to validate student knowledge of the course content and to ensure that the student has mastered the content area at a proficiency level that will enable him/her to be successful in that content area on the NCLEX-RN licensure exam and provide competent nursing care.
+The nursing program utilizes the assessments to guide and develop student learning in core content areas for generalist baccalaureate nursing and to prepare for the NCLEX-RN examination.
 This type of testing also assists in faculty evaluation of course effectiveness and provides a benchmarking tool to compare our program effectiveness with other BSN programs across the nation.

 Students will receive their ATI study materials at the beginning of each major nursing course.
 Students are expected to utilize all of the ATI resources provided along with their course materials to prepare for the standardized assessments.
 Percentile Scores and Proficiency Levels